There are different treatments available for stammering, depending on a person's age and their circumstances.

 - making the family environment as relaxing and calm as possible

-- helping the person understand more about stammering
+- help the child understand more about stammering

-- working on feelings associated with stammering, such as fear and anxiety
+- work on feelings associated with stammering, such as fear and anxiety

-In addition to direct and indirect therapy, there are some other options that can help people who stammer, particularly adults with a persistent stammer and those who develop a stammer later in life (acquired or late-onset stammer).
+In addition to direct and indirect therapy, there are other options that can help people who stammer, particularly older children and adults with persistent stammering and those who develop stammering later in life (acquired or late-onset stammering).

-Psychological therapies include solution-focused brief therapy (SFBT), personal construct therapy, neuro-linguistic programming (NLP) and cognitive behavioural therapy (CBT).
+These include solution-focused brief therapy (SFBT), personal construct therapy, neurolinguistic programming (NLP) and cognitive behavioural therapy (CBT).

-These therapies do not treat stammering directly, but may be useful if feelings such as stress and anxiety make stammering worse, or if you experience these feelings as a result of your stammer.
+These therapies don't treat stammering directly, but can be helpful if you experience negative feelings as a result of your stammering.

-Feedback devices alter the way the voice is heard.
+Feedback devices alter the way you hear your own voice.
 They include: